 Effects of Food on Survival

 Abundant food enables female black bears to grow faster, mature sooner, and reproduce more successfully.
 Most produce their first litters at 3 to 7 years of age.
 With abundant food, female black bears produce their first litters at 3 or 4 years of age (rarely at 2).
 With scarcer food, they might not produce cubs until they are 8 years of age in northeastern Minnesota or until 11 years of age in northern Ontario.
-Around Ely, the average is 6.3 years for bears on natural diets and 3 to 4 years of age for bears that supplement their diets with large amounts of garbage or hunters’ bait.
+Around Ely, the average is 6.3 years for bears on natural diets and 3 to 4 years of age for bears that receive supplemental food.